 Persuasive Content: My background in the media has equipped me with essential skills (interviewing, press statements, social media management) for creating clear, concise and persuasive multimedia content.
 Check out my portfolio for examples of my work.

-Intercultural Understanding: My achievements in debating and my past work experience represent my ability to engage with, reconcile and learn from a wide variety of perspectives and sources.
+Intercultural Understanding: My achievements and experiences represent my ability to engage with, reconcile and learn from a wide variety of perspectives and sources.
 I have used these skills to communicate effectively with my peers; in settings from Singapore to the Netherlands.